make2explore/Real-Time-Object-Detection-with-KR260/object-detection-kr260/README.md

 # Important Note

-This implementation uses **OpenCV camera capture instead of GStreamer pipelines** for improved compatibility with standard OpenCV installations.
+This implementation uses **OpenCV camera capture instead of GStreamer pipelines** to improve compatibility with standard OpenCV installations.

 ---